 Before we dive into the nuts and bolts of transferring points, here's how it works.

-You can transfer points from your Capital One Venture card and several other cards from your account straight to 19 airline and hotel programs – though that will shrink to 18 when JetBlue is removed as of Oct.
-25.
+Currently, you can transfer points from your Capital One Venture Rewards Credit Card, and several other cards from your account straight to 18 airline and hotel programs.

-Best of all, all but four transfer on a 1:1 basis, meaning transferring 1,000 Venture miles gets you 1,000 airline miles in your account.
-Transfers to Alitalia, EVA, and JetBlue move on a poorer, 2:1.5 basis.
-Transfers to Accor are a poorer deal yet, with a transfer ratio of 2:1.
+Best of all, all but two transfer on a 1:1 basis, meaning transferring 1,000 Venture miles gets you 1,000 airline miles in your account.
+Transfers to EVA move on a poorer, 2:1.5 basis.
+Transfers to Accor are a worse deal yet, with a transfer ratio of 2:1.

 But for the vast majority of the options at your disposal, transferring miles is an even trade.
 If you've got 60,000 miles stashed away from your Venture Card, you can easily get 60,00 miles with British Airways.
 Or 60,000 Air Canada Aeroplan points.
 Or 60,000 Turkish Airlines miles.